istex-archives/sisyphe/README.md

 You can create your own module & add it to sisyphe :
 => This part is not written yet

 ### Developpement on worker

+#### DEBUG Mod

+To use debug mod you will just have to add the parameter --inspect to node;

+eg `node --inspect app.js ..`
+You can use debug mod in somes IDE too (webstorm for eg)

 When you work on worker, just:
 - Commit your changes as easy
 - Do a `npm run updated` (to check what worker has changed)
 - Do a `npm run publish` (it will ask you to change version of module worker & publish it to github)